CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 ...
 ```

-While library ending with `.a` is clearly static one with a framework to be really sure that the library is dynamically linked it is better to check the executable for its `filetype`.
+While static library archive ending with `.a` is clearly static one with a framework to be really sure that the library is dynamically linked it is necessary to check the binary for its `filetype` in the Mach-O header.

 ### Dependencies
 Third, let's have a look at what the library is linking.
-For that the otool provides `-l` flag.
+For that the `otool` provides `-l` flag.
 ```shell
 otool -L ./UIKit
 ```
-The output lists all dependencies of that framework.
+The output lists all dependencies of UIKit framework.
 For example, here you can see that UIKit is linking `Foundation`.
-That's why the `import Foundation` is no longer needed when importing UIKit into a source code file.
+That's why the `import Foundation` is no longer needed when importing `UIKit` into a source code file.

 ```
 ./UIKit: